prernaw6/android-sdk-samples/readme.md

 * **YOU must** check if all dependencies are fullfilled by checking the dependencies in the pom file
 * **YOU must** merge the manifest from the aar
 * **YOU must** merge all other possible resources from the aar (please check the [aar reference](http://tools.android.com/tech-docs/new-build-system/aar-format))

+*This sample only shows, that using the jar dependency is technically possible.
+If you know what you are doing please proceed, otherwise **pretty please** use the aar dependency.* Therefore this project is **not maintained** to the latest SDK and bootstrapper version!!!

 ##005_configurable_api_token